Top 10 Tokyo Summer Festivals You Shouldn't Miss

 (7) Harajuku Omotesando Genki Matsuri Super Yosakoi Festival – The streets of Harajuku and Omotesando are most crowded during the last weekend of August.
 This is due to the two-day dance competition among 6,000 dancers in the most cutting-edge outfits reminiscent of the Harajuku Fashion.
 About 100 participating teams perform the unique Japanese dance style called Yasakoi, a highly energetic dance style accompanied by modern music.

 (8) Koenji Awaodori Festival – Awa Odori is being celebrated as part of the Festival of Obon, a Japanese Buddhist tradition of honoring the spirits of one's ancestors.
 With more than 12,000 dancers in traditional o-bon costumes, it is the largest dance festival in Tokyo and attracts more than a million spectators.
-If you are going to Tokyo this summer, you'll have a hard time deciding which one you'll go to as all these three festivals coincides with the last weekend of August.
+If you are going to Tokyo this summer, you'll have a hard time deciding which one you'll go to as all these three festivals coincide with the last weekend of August.

 Other Traditional Festivals in Tokyo

-(9) Asakusa Toro Nagashi – This summer festival involves floating of colourful paper lanterns along the Sumida River in Asakusa.
+(9) Asakusa Toro Nagashi – This summer festival involves floating of colorful paper lanterns along the Sumida River in Asakusa.
 Participants make their wishes and release their lanterns from the Sumida Park Shinsui Terrace near Azuma-bashi Bridge.

 (10) Shitamachi Tanabata Festival – This is not one of the more popular summer festivals in Japan but it is worth mentioning as it is one that involves a story of enduring love between two lovers despite the universe conspiring against their relationship.
 Celebrated on July 7th of each year, Shitamachi Tanabata Matsuri is a traditional event in celebration of two stars, Vega and Altair, who were separated and meeting in the Milky Way just once a year.
 This festival is a week-long event involving the writing of wishes on tiny strips of paper and tying them on bamboo poles.
 On the weekend, a large parade of street dancers troop along Kappabashi Hondori and runs from the Asakusa Station to the vicinity of Ueno Station.